 Water independence also informs better technique.
 Swimming is a highly individualized sport.
 Each swimmer must rely on his own natural state of buoyancy and body and self-mobility to float, move, and ultimately achieve speed, efficiency, and endurance for either sport, play, or survival needs.
 Water independence encourages an individual to figure out how he can best use his own body to swim without pain, getting tired, or elevating a stress/panic response.

 Within Old City’s SwimAmerica-based curriculum, an individual’s water independence shows up in a number of ways across all levels.
-In Levels 1 and 2, poor water independence may look like an extreme dislike of getting the face, mouth, or eyes wet; or a fear of “floating” in the water such as clinging/clutching to a parent or coach.
-In Levels 3 and 4, it may be that a swimmer can effectively kick, but they are only strenuously kicking to achieve the goal of reaching the coaches arms as fast as they can.
+For beginners, poor water independence may look like an extreme dislike of getting the face, mouth, or eyes wet; or a fear of letting their legs dangle in the water such as clinging/clutching to a person or the wall.
+In intermediate levels, it may be that a swimmer can effectively kick, but they are only strenuously kicking to achieve the goal of reaching another person or wall as fast as they can.

 In the upper levels, a lack of water independence may show up as a swimmer becoming easily exhausted and a preference for floundering, dog paddling, or treading sloppily instead of using learned techniques to reach the end of the lane.

-To help your child continue to build water independence outside of swim lessons, allow water “play” time that encourages building familiarity with water being present all around the face/body.
-This can be as simple as a splashy bathtub experience, playing with a garden hose or sprinkler, or running through a local water splash park.
+To help you or your child continue to build water independence outside of swim lessons, allow water “play” time that encourages building familiarity with water being present all around the face/body.
+This can be as simple as a splashy bathtub experience or walking around in waist deep water at the local pool.

 For a swimmer who is clingy or clutches onto another person or object, encourage more time off the wall in open water.
-Establish rules such as “I will hold you and keep you safe, in return you can’t hold onto me” or “You can use my arm to hang on to, but not anything more and I will keep you safe” or “Put your arms around the swim noodle and I will stand close by to keep you safe.”
+For kids, establish rules such as “I will hold you and keep you safe, in return you can’t hold onto me” or “You can use my arm to hang on to, but not anything more and I will keep you safe”.
+For adults, use a swim noodle (not a kickboard, as they are not for flotation) or a flotation belt to explore water that comes up to your chest.